-Sadly the Jam charging case is by far the biggest here, proving twice the size of Winnergear’s own case.
+Sadly the Jam charging case is one of the biggest here, proving twice the size of Winnergear’s own case.
 The benefit of that is you get more charges before the built-in battery runs dry; around nine or ten in all.
 Even better, you can use the case as a portable charger for your smartphone.
-That's thanks to the rubber flap hiding a full-sized USB port.
+That’s thanks to the rubber flap hiding a full-sized USB port.
 NIfty.

 With respectable audio quality, slick design and strong battery chops, the Jam Audio is a great alternative to Apple’s AirPods.

 The Bass+ True Wireless buds (or SHB4385, to give them their slightly less catchy model number) are the biggest ‘phones in this round up.
 They certainly sport a very funky angular design, although we couldn’t help but feel quite conspicuous with them lodged in our lugholes.
 Still, at least they sat firmly in place, even when moshing (you get different sized rubber tips as usual, for a perfect fit).